Metal Printed Parts

 Complex Rocket Parts

-Metal 3D parts printing opens new possibilities for high-performance engine components.
-Printed Inconel nozzles and cobalt-rhenium combustion liners support faster design cycles, reduced weight and optimized flow characteristics.
+Machined metal 3D parts printing opens new possibilities for high-performance engine components.
+Printed and finished Inconel nozzles and cobalt-rhenium combustion liners support faster design cycles, reduced weight and optimized flow characteristics.

 Lightweight Aircraft Components

-Metal 3D printing produces lightweight parts, improving fuel economy and structural performance.
-Printed air ducts, brackets and internal supports reduce mass without compromising strength.
+We machine lightweight 3D-printed metal parts, improving fuel economy and structural performance.
+Printed and machined air ducts, brackets and internal supports reduce mass without compromising strength.

 End-Use Parts for Unmanned Aerial Systems (UAS)

-UAS platforms benefit from printed housings, heat shields and internal supports built to match evolving mission specs.
+UAS platforms benefit from printed and machined housings, heat shields and internal supports built to match evolving mission specs.
 Owens produces flight-ready parts from nickel alloys, aluminum and rhenium blends.

 Custom Tooling Solutions

 Printed jigs, fixtures and gauges improve assembly accuracy while cutting lead times.
-Owens uses additive manufacturing to produce one-off tooling for aerospace and defense teams needing repeatable precision in tight timeframes.
+Owens machines metal additive-manufactured parts to produce one-off tooling for aerospace and defense teams needing repeatable precision in tight timeframes.

 Rapid Prototyping for Defense Applications

 When speed matters, we deliver fully functional prototypes in less time.
-Metal 3D printed parts give defense teams a way to test, refine and deploy solutions faster without waiting on tooling.
+Metal 3D printed and machined parts give defense teams a way to test, refine and deploy solutions faster without waiting on tooling.

 Maintenance, Repair & Operations (MRO)

-When original suppliers fall short, Owens’ 3D metal parts printing fills the gap.
+When original suppliers fall short, Owens fills the gap with precision machining for 3D printed parts.
 We reverse-engineer and produce legacy components from exotic alloys like cobalt-rhenium to reduce lead times and system downtime.

 Materials